Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Palm Identification By Leaf Stems

-Here’s another instance: the Taraw Palm, Bailey’s Copernicia Palm, and Date Palm boast stems adorned with sharp spines along their margins.
+Bismarck Palm has a very large dramatic crown with distinctive silver-green leaf stems and fronds.
+Taraw Palm, Bailey’s Copernicia Palm, and Date Palm all have stems with sharp spines along the margins.

 Travelers Palm Tree (Ravenala madagascariensis).
 Phone by Flickr.